Warung Pojok – Garden Grove, CA – September 21, 2008

-Jakarta native Erisa opened this Indonesian corner (pojok) café (warung) on August 1 with chef/aunt Ibu Ginting, who hails from Sumatra.
-The former Chinese restaurant is situated in a Garden Grove strip mall, sandwiched between a Chuck E. Cheese’s and Latin record store.
-Little Saigon has dozens of interesting restaurants, but only Warung Pojok specializes in Indonesian food.
-Singularity isn’t reason enough to visit Warung Pojok, but the bold flavors and remarkable value are.
+Jakarta native Erisa Bong opened this Indonesian corner (pojok) café (warung) on August 1 with chef/aunt Ibu Ginting, who hails from Sumatra.
+The former Chinese restaurant is situated in a Garden Grove strip mall, sandwiched between a Chuck E. Cheese’s and a Latin record store.
+Little Saigon has dozens of interesting restaurants, but only Warung Pojok specializes in hearty Indonesian comfort food.
+Singularity isn’t reason enough to visit Warung Pojok, but bold flavors and remarkable value are.

-Coconut rice was plated with big chunks of spice-soaked beef rendang, long beans with shrimp and unusually tender green eggplant, plus bony nubs of dark meat chicken and hard-boiled egg marinated in sweet soy sauce.
-This was hearty Southeast Asian comfort food.
+Coconut rice was plated with big chunks of spice-soaked beef rendang, long beans with shrimp and unusually tender green eggplant, plus bony dark meat chicken nubs and hard-boiled egg marinated in sweet soy sauce.

 To drink/for dessert, Warung Pojok sells sweet red bean and pandan jelly “drinks,” which are poured fresh with brown sugar and coconut milk.
 There was also a tray of sweet rice balls in syrup.